Attorney General William Barr Says There Were ‘Serious Irregularities’ At Jail Where Jeffrey Epstein Died

 — CNN Breaking News (@cnnbrk) August 12, 2019

-Epstein was found in his New York jail cell on Saturday in cardiac arrest, according to reports.
-He was taken to a nearby hospital where he was pronounced dead by apparent hanging.
-The New York City medical examiner is conducting an autopsy on him, but the results won’t be released until the investigation is complete.
+On Saturday, Epstein was found in his New York jail cell in cardiac arrest, according to reports.
+He was taken to a nearby hospital, where he was pronounced dead by apparent hanging.
+The New York City medical examiner is conducting an autopsy on Epstein, but the results won’t be released until the investigation is complete.

-Epstein was awaiting trial for sexually abusing dozens of underage girls between 2002 and 2005.
-He had pled not guilty to all charges.
+Epstein was awaiting trial for allegedly abusing dozens of underage girls in a sexual manner between 2002 and 2005.
+He had pleaded not guilty to all charges.

 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
 For readers outside the U.S., visit Suicide.org or Befrienders Worldwide for international resources you can use to find help.